TotalMiner/totalminer.github.io/cs/terrain_opt.md

 To start with, there are two very easy optimizations we can do immediately.

-The game has two ChunkFlags that help it to avoid doing costly lighting and mesh updates where they are not necessary.
+The game has two ChunkFlags that help it avoid doing costly lighting and mesh updates where they are not necessary.

 They are:
 - `ChunkFlags.ChunkIsAllAir`
 - `ChunkFlags.ChunkIsAllSolid`

-If we know we are not writing any voxels to the chunk, we can flag it as `ChunkIsAllAir` and then the game knows it does not have to update it's lighting or it's mesh.
+If we know we are not writing any voxels to the chunk, we can flag it as `ChunkIsAllAir` and then the game knows it does not have to update it's lighting or its mesh.
 Similarly if we know that every voxel in the chunk is a solid voxel we can flag it as `ChunkIsAllSolid` and the game knows it does not have to update its lighting, and in some cases (such as all neighbours are also AllSolid) then it does not need to update it's mesh.

 Setting just these two flags correctly after generation can often enable dramatically faster terrain generation.